 Fujifilm X-T20 versus Panasonic G9

-The Fujifilm X-T20 and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in January 2017 and November 2017.
+The Fujifilm X-T20 and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in January 2017 and November 2017.
 Both the X-T20 and the G9 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic G9 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Panasonic G9.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (36 percent) than the Fujifilm X-T20.
 Moreover, the G9 is substantially heavier (72 percent) than the X-T20.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.